pushy/pushy-node-backend/README.md

 ### GET /push

-Send a test notification to all registered devices:
+Send a test notification to all registered devices, with the following payload:

 ```json
 {"message": "Hello World!"}